IreneKilgannon/Computer-Infrastructure/README.md

 ```

 After reviewing lecture notes this step was added to the workflow.
 This is the documentation on [adding setup-python](https://github.com/actions/setup-python) to a workflow.
-This will ensure that the latest version of python 3 is installed.
+This will ensure that the latest version of Python 3 is installed.

 ```yml
     # Step 3: Install dependencies